 It became clear in February that Sævar Freyr Þráinsson would be the new CEO of Reykjavík Energy, taking over on April 1st from Bjarni Bjarnason, who had been CEO for 12 years.

-Reykjavík Energy won the Education Shoot in 2023 for its project Growth Shoots, and the awards were presented on the Education Day of the business sector.
+Reykjavík Energy won the Education Shoot in 2023 for its project Growth Agents, and the awards were presented on the Education Day of the business sector.
 The project aims to develop RE's workplaces and change culture to better cope with a changing environment and increasing demands and expectations of customers.

 A new Carbfix pilot plant for carbon capture and storage at ON Power's Nesjavellir power plant was inaugurated in March.
 One of the project's goals is to lay the groundwork for the near-full capture of CO2 and H2S from the plant later on.
 The project is a significant step towards further reducing greenhouse gas emissions from geothermal power plants, which is one of Iceland's key projects in climate action.